herobaby71/vltranse/README.md

-# vrdtransr
+# vrdtranse
-Visual Relation Detection with TransR
+Visual Relation Detection with TransE and contrastive learning